z3nxth/blog/_posts/2025-06-27-CFW-TMBCC1101-installation.md

   - hardware
   - tools
 ---
+The Lilygo T-Embed CC1101 is a **pocket-sized dev board with in-built Sub-GHz, IR, NFC, WiFi, BLE, BadUSB and more.** It uses an **ESP-32 S3** for the microcontroller.
+I've made this blog as I've noticed as the community is still small, and more tutorials always need to be made.

 ## Introduction

 _⚠️ Disclaimer: Don't be a skid, use everything legally and responsibly :)_
 The Lilygo T-Embed CC1101 is a **pocket-sized dev board with in-built Sub-GHz, IR, NFC, WiFi, BLE, BadUSB and more.** It uses an **ESP-32 S3** for the microcontroller.
 I've made this blog as I've noticed as the community is still small, and more tutorials always need to be made.

 Using custom firmware (ie. [Bruce](https://bruce.computer/)) takes these capabilities to the next level, truly allowing them to become the cheaper "swiss army knife" alternative to the Flipper Zero.
 ## Hardware and Specifications